 "We like to say that if you've been to one Torchy's, you've been to one Torchy's," he said.
 "The formats within the restaurant are the same — in terms of the kitchen layout and the way the bars are laid out — but we definitely try to do things differently in terms of the look and feel.”

 This commitment to memorable branding goes back to the company’s infancy.
 “We were very purposeful, even though we started in a taco truck, about making sure that we had good branding and a good feel,” he said.
-That includes the Torchy’s logo, which appeared to Rypka epiphany-like as he woke up one morning.
+That includes the Torchy’s logo, which appeared to Rypka in an epiphany-like way as he woke up one morning.

 “It just came to me that this cute little baby devil would represent Torchy’s.”